Public Health and Health Promotion BSc (Hons) Top-up

 hired@UCB is our student and alumni support service designed to provide a single reference point for information, advice and guidance regarding opportunities to develop and demonstrate employability and enterprise skills.

-Based on the 7th floor of our Summer Row campus the hired@UCB team comprises specialist and qualified staff with knowledge and experience of:
+Located on the ground floor of Moss House, the hired@UCB team comprises specialist and qualified staff with knowledge and experience of:

 - Careers advice and guidance